joneslunglab/joneslunglab.github.io/_pages/about.md

 We welcome you to explore our pages to learn more about who we are and what excites us in the lab.

-The Jones Lab opens this August at the University of Iowa and is recruiting at all levels.
+The Jones Lab opened this August at the University of Iowa and is recruiting at all levels.

 <div align="center">
 <img src="../files/wildtype_movie-zoomedin-8fps.gif" width="500" height="500">